 In the final analysis, Correlation analyses was conducted between the variables.
 The results indicated that Employee Engagement, Employee Commitment, and Employee Performance are positive and significantly associated at 0.01 level.
 Employee Engagement and Employee Commitment was strongly associated at r value of 0.505.
 Similarly, Employee Engagement and Employee Performance were discovered to have a strong relationship at 0.600 r value.
-Lastly, Employee Commitment and Employee Performance was Employee engagement, commitment, and performance in a Malaysian GLC moderately related at r value of 0.497.
+Lastly, Employee Commitment and Employee Performance was moderately related at r value of 0.497.
 All of the results are depicted in table 4.